skygemyang/EGR590/Final_Report.md

 Figure 2.
 Track of average mAP@0.5 during training in three different setting.

-All three trained model successfully predicted the correct cell type and positions in most pre-augmented Kaggle images.
+All three trained models successfully predicted the correct cell type and positions in most pre-augmented Kaggle images.
 We found that increasing the number of training images improves the model&#39;s ability to detect cells with slight abnormal structure (Figure 3A).
-However, neither increasing training images nor modification of saturation/exposure/ignore\_thresh parameters can help the model to tell two adhesive cells (Figure 3B).Finally, all three trained model were not able to predict the correct position or bounding box of single white blood cells in ALL-IBD images (Figure 4).
+However, neither increasing training images nor changing values of saturation/exposure/ignore\_thresh parameters can help the model to tell two contiguous cells (Figure 3B).
+Finally, all three trained models were not able to predict the correct position or bounding box of single white blood cells in ALL-IBD images (Figure 4).

 <img src="Report_images/Figure_3.png">

 Figure 3.
 Prediction result.
 (A) Increasing training image numbers helped the model to detect a lymphocyte with large cytoplasm area.
-(B) Modification of saturation, exposure and ignore\_thresh parameters did not help the model to differentiate adhesive cells.
+(B) Modification of saturation, exposure and ignore\_thresh parameters did not help the model to differentiate contiguous cells.

 <img src="Report_images/Figure_4.png">